Promotional price valid on web orders only. Your contract pricing may differ. Interested in signing up for a dedicated account number?

 Description

-Intact IgG appears on a non-reducing gel as ∽150 kDa band and upon reduction generating a ∽25 kDa light chain band and a ∽50 kDa heavy chain.
-710080 was used to successfully detect Tau protein in human glutamate neurons derived from iPSCs.
-Recombit rabbit polyclonal antibodies are unique offerings from Thermo Fisher Scientific.
-They are comprised of a selection of multiple different recombit monoclonal antibodies, providing the best of both worlds – the sensitivity of polyclonal antibodies with the specificity of monoclonal antibodies - all delivered with the consistency only found in a recombit antibody.
-While functionally the same as a polyclonal antibody – recognizing multiple epitope sites on the target and producing higher detection sensitivity for low abundance targets – a recombit rabbit polyclonal antibody has a known mixture of light and heavy chains.
+Recombinant rabbit Superclonal™ antibodies are unique offerings from Thermo Fisher Scientific.
+They are comprised of a selection of multiple different recombinant monoclonal antibodies, providing the best of both worlds - the sensitivity of polyclonal antibodies with the specificity of monoclonal antibodies - all delivered with the consistency only found in a recombinant antibody.
+While functionally the same as a polyclonal antibody - recognizing multiple epitope sites on the target and producing higher detection sensitivity for low abundance targets - a recombinant rabbit Superclonal™ antibody has a known mixture of light and heavy chains.
 The exact population can be produced in every lot, circumventing the biological variability typically associated with polyclonal antibody production.
+Note: Formerly called Recombinant polyclonal antibody, this product is now rebranded as Recombinant Superclonal™ antibody.
+The physical product and the performance remain unchanged.

 Specifications